Fashion

 Caught ‘Red Handed’

-Case and point: Last week, Lucky Blue allegedly reshared a celebratory election post from “Dark MAGA” emissary Scott Presler on his TikTok that was captured via screenshot.
+Case in point: Last week, Lucky Blue allegedly reshared a celebratory election post from “Dark MAGA” emissary Scott Presler on his TikTok that was captured via screenshot.
 In another screenshot, it appeared that Lucky Blue was also following conservative pundit Charlie Kirk.
 The implication being that Lucky voted Trump and most-likely had his doting wife do the same.

 Both the reshare and Lucky’s follow have since been deleted.
 The Daily Beast has contacted Nara Aziza and Lucky Blue Smith for comment and received no reply.